 How does swimming affect your ears?

 Swimming at long lengths of time can lead to a common ear condition called otitis externa, or commonly known as "swimmer's ear".
 This condition causes the tube between the outer ear and the eardrum to become inflamed.
 This happens when your ears are subjected to a bacteria found in lakes, oceans, rivers and even pools that aren't treated properly with chemicals.
-In extreme circumstances, it can even happen in the shower.
+In rare circumstances, it can even happen in the bath or shower.

-Symptoms and Real Concerns
+Symptoms and real concerns

 While sometimes swimmers ears can go away and not cause damage, other times it can include sever pain, itchiness and a degree of temporary hearing loss.
 Swimmer's ear can be treated simply by avoiding swimming again and immersing your ears in water.
 You can even try over-the-counter ear drops to soothe the pain.
 However, in extreme cases, swimmer's ear can cause an infection which can lead to blockage in your ear.
 This is when you will need to contact your doctor to receive professional medical attention.

-How to protect your ears
+How to protect your ears in water

 Here are some ways you can protect your ears to reduce the risk of swimmer's ear: